mcity/Mcity-V2X-TSCBM/README.md

 Used for parsing V2X Signal Phase and Timing Messages (SPaT) sent from traffic controllers in Mini SPaT / MIBSPaT format.

 ## Files
-### test_battelle.py
+### test_TSCBM.py
 * Makes use of Python byte array and uses array indexing to parse results.

-### test_battelle_bit.py
+### test_TSCBM_bit.py
-* Uses python bitstring ConstBitStream to implement the same Battelle parser.
+* Uses python bitstring ConstBitStream to implement the same TSCBM parser.
 About 30% slower than the byte array version, but easier to read and follow.

-### test_c_battelle.py
+### test_c_TSCBM.py
-* Calls the C library version of the battelle parser from Python.
+* Calls the C library version of the TSCBM parser from Python.
 Allocates and frees string buffers in C, so that library is "threadsafe".

-### battelle.c
+### TSCBM.c
-* Parser for Battelle format messages written in C. Can be built as stand alone example for shared library.
+* Parser for TSCBM format messages written in C. Can be built as stand alone example for shared library.
 Written for readability vs speed.
 Possible speed improvements are listed in comments in the C code.

 ### Makefile
 * Builds both the stand alone and shared library version of the C code.